shrinikethm/nba_modeling_injury_prevention/README.md

 ## Steps
 * Change different feature sliders that correspond to the physical and statistical attributes of a specific player
 * Press the "Predict Injury Risk" button once all sliders are chosen
-* Assess the injury predictions made by both the Logistic Regression Model & Random Forest Model(Injury or No Injury) as well as the likihood each model predicts of an injury occurring
+* Assess the injury predictions made by both the Logistic Regression Model & Random Forest Model(Injury or No Injury) as well as the likelihood each model predicts of an injury occurring

 ## Requirements & Dependencies for Web-Based Dashboard Application